harilvfs/dwm/README.md

 </p>

 <div align="center">
-DWM is a lightweight and dynamic window manager based on X11.
-It is minimalistic, efficient, and designed to be customized by editing its source code.
+✨ **DWM** is a lightweight and dynamic window manager based on X11.
+It is minimalistic, efficient, and designed to be customized by editing its source code. ✨
 </div>

 <br>